 You can also watch the attached video.

 Ninja forms plugin saves submissions by default.
-In case you don't need email notifications, you can use Submissions manager to manage your messages at any time.
-You can configure your view, filter, edit, delete or export the submissions: https://ninjaforms.com/docs/submission-management/
+If you don't need email notifications, you can use Submissions manager to manage your messages at any time.
+You can configure your view, filter, edit, delete or export the submissions: https://ninjaforms.com/docs/submission-management/.

 To open the Submissions manager, click “Submissions” in the Ninja Forms menu.